 Who are the top biometric authentication providers?
-Are you seeing more companies deploying this authentication
+Are you seeing more companies deploying this authentication method?

 The market for biometrics products is still too fractured to name specific top providers.
 The physical characteristics of the biometrics products available today vary from the mundane, such as fingerprinting, to the esoteric, like typing speeds and electrophysiological signals.